AlexanderCube/SEMrushTestTask/README.md

 <a name="Introduction"><h1><b>Introduction</b></h1></a>

-The process of opening HTML pages at the local environment requires utilization of <b>Python<b> and <b>command line</b> terminal or application, which is available for Windows, Mac OS X and Linux.
+The process of opening HTML pages at the local environment requires utilization of <b>Python</b> and <b>command line</b> terminal or application, which is available for Windows, Mac OS X and Linux.

 <b>Note:</b> Installation of Python is required for Windows only.
 Mac OS X and Linux are provided with available packages.
 See <a href="#Command line utilization">Command line utilization</a> if the installation of Python is not required for current OS.